wohaco/despace/venera_13_14.md

 | Viewing angle | 180° |
 | Transmission speed | 64 kbps |

-Compared to Venera 11 and Venera 12, the cameras, drill, spectrophotometer, x-ray spectrometer for aerosols, mass spectrometer and gas chromatograph were improved.
+Compared to Venera 11 and Venera 12, the cameras, drill, spectrophotometer, x‑ray spectrometer for aerosols, mass spectrometer and gas chromatograph were improved.
 The payload mass of the Lander:  100 kg.

 ![](f/project/v/venera_13_14/pic06.jpg)